 And For the Defense:

 Oh sure, they have myths.
 Myths about how the Founding Fathers were actually conservative, about how the country is founded on Christian principles, about how the Civil War was not about slavery, about how conservatives are the real patriots, the real "free and the brave," about how people in rural areas and small towns are the "Real Americans," about how conservatives are the real innovators and business geniuses, indeed the "Masters of the Universe."
 There are "scholars" who will lecture on how conservatism is the "antidote to tyranny," a "magnificent, liberating philosophy," despite having not a real fact to chew on.
 Then conservatives have their distortions that are sometimes based in truth but are meant to deceive.
 Such as the claim (that you see everywhere) that "it was a Republican who freed the slaves, and Democrats who were in the KKK."
-Technically true, but the more pertinent truth is creepily concealed: that Republican was a liberal for his day, and those Democrats (or Dixiecrats, as they were called) were conservatives.
+Technically true, but the more pertinent truth is creepily concealed: that Republican was a liberal for his day, and those Democrats (or Dixiecrats, as they were called) were rank conservatives.
 Parties morph.
 Issues change.
 Liberal and conservative never do.
 This particular disingenuous pseudo-whopper is spouted by dolts to dupes they hope to dumb-down even further.
-It is meant to damage Democrats, the more liberal party these days; in the process such conservative charlatans don't seem to mind dissing their own pappies and grand-pappies and great-grand-pappies, all the way back to Andrew Jackson's day, as they seek to shroud the racism of their own true ideology: conservatism.
+It is meant to damage Democrats, the more liberal party these days; in the process such conservative charlatans don't seem to mind dissing their own pappies and grand-pappies and great-grand-pappies, all the way back to Andrew Jackson's day, as they seek to shroud th truth that racism and so many other forms of selfishnees spring from conservatism not liberalism.

 These myths and distortions easily fall apart upon close scrutiny.
 They admit as much themselves between the lines.
 In all of American history, they have only one hero, Ronald Reagan.
 And he's a fake.
 Notice they cannot really cozy up to any of the famous Founding Fathers (though they will cherry-pick a quote here and there), or any other Republican president because they were either too liberal (Lincoln, Teddy Roosevelt, Dwight Eisenhower) or simply too awful (Harding, Coolidge, Hoover, Nixon, Bush the Mediocre, Bush the Lesser, and, soon, Trump).
 Without going back to the Gilded Age, they only have Reagan left standing, the B-rate movie actor (another of the celebrity type they are so enamored with).
 "The greatest modern president," they proclaim, as they desperately attempt to polish the sham while totally ignoring the actual details of this colossal conservative blunderer.
 If only they weren't so sadly false.
 Almost every major problem we face today was thrown into higher gear by Reagan.

 So then what are the great ideas of conservatism?
 There is only one great idea in all the history of conservatism.
 It's the golden nugget at the epi-center of every single conservative impulse.
 That idea is "Some things need to be conserved."
 We liberals AGREE!
 Yes.
 Yes.
 Yes.
 Some things very much do need to be conserved.
-Where it all breaks down is deciding just what needs to be conserved.
+Where their command of this beautiful tenet falls apart is deciding just what needs to be conserved.
 Conservatives decided long ago that what needs to be conserved was not life or liberty or the virtues or even our own planet home.
 Instead what they chose to pledge their allegiance to conserving was the Dominator Hierarchy, an insidious system of subgugation, domination, division, privilege and prejudice.
 Precisely due to that epic, original failure, they haven't had a good idea since.

 But what say the defendant, conservatism, in its own behalf?